 From Good to Great

-Jim Collins, the author of “Good to Great” describes the emphasis on your staff with a bus metaphor.
+Jim Collins, the author of “Good to Great” describes managing people while scaling up with a bus metaphor.
 You are the bus driver, your company is the bus and you have to decide who’s going with you, where you’re going and how you’re going to get there.

 Now you might assume that great business leaders start the bus journey by announcing where everyone is heading.
 However, Collins states that it is crucial to start by asking who, before deciding where.
 Figure out if you’ve got all the right people on the bus, then decide the direction to drive.
 The same is true when scaling up your business; your people must come first.